 The Festival was founded in 1994 by the late Ursula Callus, then President of Pro Musica, a community organisation with a long history of providing support to emerging musicians.The Festival has been held annually since 1997 and is now a significant event on the ACT cultural calendar.

 The Festival is held over 10 days in the month of May each year and features concerts, lectures and masterclasses held in our national institutions and Canberra’s iconic architectural spaces.
-We presented our 23rd festival in 2017.
+We will be presenting our 25th anniversary festival in 2019.

 The Canberra International Music Festival has achieved a national reputation for presenting an art music program which is both highly innovative and of exceptional quality.
-While the Festival’s early focus was on chamber music, and it remains true to its core, its scope has broadened to include classical, jazz, contemporary and world music.
+While the Festival’s early focus was on chamber music, and it remains true to its core, its scope has broadened to include classical, jazz and contemporary art8music.
 Performances are largely acoustic and emphasis is placed on finding intimate venues with exceptional acoustics.

 A gift of $630,000 from philanthropist Barbara Blackman for the 2006-2008 festivals greatly assisted the Festival’s growth and provided for the development of a strong program of contemporary notated music.
 As a result, the Canberra International Music Festival is seen as a national leader in the commissioning and premiering of new musical works.

 Our growing reputation for high quality and innovative programming is reflected in the steady growth in audience numbers.
 In the last seven years, the Festival has more than doubled its box office income and tripled its attendance.
-Ticket sales in 2017 were at record levels with sell-out concerts and over 6,900 attendees.
-The Festival received strong critical acclaim:
+Ticket sales in 2018 were at record levels with sell-out concerts and over 7,000 attendees.